Avoid Foreign Transaction Fees

 - Don't use rolling camera bags for carry-on unless you're willing to risk your bag getting snatched away as checked luggage.
 Also, be careful when selecting airlines if your carry-on is overweight as foreign airlines can be very rigid.
 On my last visit, I used a small ThinkTank Acceleration backpack with a removable Samsonite luggage cart (same carry on as the previous year, same airline, same route).
 I never had trouble with Asiana before.
 But on this trip, I got serious grief departing and returning - in Biz Class!
 A supervisor physically yanked the camera bag out of my hands and placed it onto the conveyor belt as I gasped in disbelief.
 The fact that my gear was fragile and cost a small fortune did not faze him.
 I managed to keep my bag by a quarter of a thread; but, my travel buddies did not fare as well.
 So, be warned.

 - Make a pack with buddies to watch over each other's gear before/ after the security X-ray machine.
 With everyone having their own security hurtles and hassles, it's easy for things to fall between the cracks.
 Unlike the U.S./Canada, you are not allowed to hang back and watch your valuables disappear into the X-ray machine.
 To add insult to injury, females are segregated and moved to another line - up to 3 lanes away - in order to get patted down in a closed curtain booth.
-In the meantime, more folks are cutting into the X-ray line.
+In the meantime, more folks are cutting into your original X-ray line.
 So by the time you get back to your belongings, items are separated and/or buried under a pile of other travelers' stuff.
 So, plan accordingly and be on top of your mental game.